Relationships

 What if my child changes their mind later?

-How do I respond if a family member says this is “confusing” my child?
+How do I respond if a family member says this is confusing my child?

-Should I talk to the school about this?
+Should I talk to the school?

 What if I'm anxious all the time about getting it wrong?